mjunaidk07/Accident-Prediction-Model/README.md

-# Accident Prediction Model
+# Road Accident Analysis using Machine Learning

 ## Overview

-This project predicts the expected number of injured people in road accidents using machine learning techniques.
-The model is trained on the Delhi Accident Dataset and learns patterns from historical accident records to estimate the number of injuries based on accident characteristics.
+This project applies machine learning techniques to analyze historical road accident data from Delhi (2007–2017).
+Two predictive tasks were performed using the same dataset:

+- **Regression:** Predict the expected number of injured people in a road accident.
+- **Classification:** Predict whether a road accident will result in one or more injuries.

+The project demonstrates the complete machine learning pipeline, including data cleaning, exploratory data analysis, feature engineering, preprocessing, model training, evaluation, comparison, and model serialization.

 ---

-## Features

-- Data Cleaning
-- Exploratory Data Analysis (EDA)
-- Feature Engineering
-- Data Preprocessing
-- Linear Regression
-- Decision Tree Regression
-- Linear Support Vector Regression (LinearSVR)
-- Model Evaluation
-- Model Comparison
-- Prediction on New Data
+# Objectives

+- Analyze historical road accident data.
+- Predict the expected number of injured persons using regression models.
+- Classify accidents as injury or non-injury cases using classification models.
+- Compare multiple machine learning algorithms.
+- Identify the best-performing models for both prediction tasks.

 ---

-## Dataset
+# Dataset

-The dataset contains historical road accident records from Delhi covering the years **2007–2017**.
+The dataset contains historical road accident records from **Delhi (2007–2017)**.

-### Features Used
+### Features

 - YEAR
 - DISTRICT